bayesian-bee/addons/HorizonFisher/README.md

 **Remember, this may not prevent you from being suspended or banned if you are caught botting.** All botting is at your own risk, and the best way to avoid getting caught is to bot less.

+# Development & Maintenence

+## The path to 1.0

+* A visualizer that displays fish catches similar to how neuronal action potentials look on a voltage trace, and fish per hour.
+* Logging of cast outcomes with timestamps (real time and full ingame time)

 ## Changelog

+0.7.3
+* Updated data for ryugu titan and titanic sawfish
+* Added an as-of-yet unused per-zone fishing message offset map to data.lua.

 0.7.2
 * As of 2023-10-28, Horizon no longer subtracts 1 from the stamina depletion parameter.
 This hotfix deals with it.